qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2024-11-19

+Ruge Chen and Yulin Li officially joined the lab as Research Assistant.
+They will become PhD students in Jan 2025.
+Welcome, Ruge and Yulin!

 ### 2024-11-01

 Quanhua Mu gave a talk "Decoding Glioma Drug Resistance with Big Data and Machine Learning" in the Seminar Series in Translational Genomics organized by the Department of Surgery, the Chinese University of Hong Kong.